About us

 MD

-Manas is a neuroradiologist at London Health Sciences Centre and an Associate Professor at Western University.
-A dedicated community leader, he has fostered strong partnerships and supported Assamese cultural initiatives in Canada.
+Manas Sharma, affectionately regarded as Manas Da, is an accomplished Neuroradiologist at London Health Sciences Centre and an Associate Professor at Western University.
+He is a dedicated community leader, who has fostered strong partnerships and supported Assamese cultural initiatives in Canada.
 He serves as Secretary for AANA’s East Canada chapter and has a passion for music and family.
-He has been
+He plays lead & rhythm guitar in the band called “Beetools” and has also been one of the vocalist covering Assamese songs resonating highly with the community.

 • Man wearing glasses and a light purple shirt with a patterned tie, standing in front of horizontal blinds.